auyongtingting99/Polytechnic_Projects/README.md

 # polytechnicprojects
-Projects that i have completed through my years in Temasek Polytechnic
+Through my years in Temasek Polytechnic, i have done a few projects.
+The codes of these projects will be kept in this repository.
+Language used - Javascript, PHP, HTML, Css